sean-o-sullivan/MeshPoint/README.md

 ## Context

-I have a mobile app that takes the data from the access point's web page, store it, and display the readings for each device in real time.
+I have a mobile app that takes the data from the access point's web page, saves it, and displays the readings for each device in real time.